.

 Male doctor working on a laptop at his desk.

-The Finished Future of CoPath LIS
+The End of the Road for CoPath LIS

 Discover More: A Detailed Look at How Modern Laboratory Information Systems Fully Support Quality Control